joshhalley/LTRENT-2527-CLEUR-2023/Task 4 Python/Task4.md

 ###############################################################################################
 ```

-•The final section in the authentication is using the Authentication class
+* The final section in the authentication is using the Authentication class
-•This is used to log in to SD-WAN vManage and get the jsessionid and token.
+* This is used to log in to SD-WAN vManage and get the jsessionid and token.
-•The get_jsessionid() is used to log in to SD-WAN vManage and get the jsessionid.
+* The get_jsessionid() is used to log in to SD-WAN vManage and get the jsessionid.
-•The get_token() is used to get the token
+* The get_token() is used to get the token
-•The variable jsessionid is used to set the cookie that is required for the API endpoint to be accessed.
+* The variable jsessionid is used to set the cookie that is required for the API endpoint to be accessed.
-•Here the token is the value of the token that is stored in the session.
+* Here the token is the value of the token that is stored in the session.
-•The token is stored in the session when the user logs in.
+* The token is stored in the session when the user logs in.
-•The base url is composed of the vmanage_host and vmanage_port variables.
+* The base url is composed of the vmanage_host and vmanage_port variables.
-•The vmanage ip, port username and passwords are taken from the environment variables
+* The vmanage ip, port username and passwords are taken from the environment variables

 Add the environment variable, execute the above script, it will print the JSESSION ID and the XSRF token

 ```code